Girls on the beach enjoying of living disease free life. Image Credit: Source.

 Risk of high blood pressure, atherosclerosis (narrowing of the arteries), coronary artery disease and stroke, all these can trigger, particularly if blood sugar levels are poorly controlled.

 Nutrition can be really confusing at times, but healthy eating is actually quite simple.
-First of all cut all kind of sugar intakes.
+First of all, cut all kinds of sugar intakes.
 Sugar ain’t healthy, so it has to be taken off the menu not only to lose weight but to improve the overall health.

 Avoid Trans-fat, industrial oils, processed food and include meat, fish, eggs, vegetables, nuts, fruits, seeds, healthy fats, and oils.
 If you are overweight, lose weight to improve your health.
 For that, you can opt for low-carb diets which are quite effective.
 Remember the best eating plan for You is the one that You can follow in the long term.